MRes Advanced Quantitative MethodsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-Upper second-class degree (or equivalent) with substantive quantitative elements.
-Substantive is normally considered as at least 60 credits plus a quantitative dissertation.
+An upper second-class degree (or equivalent) with substantive quantitative elements (which is is normally considered to be at least 60 credits plus a quantitative dissertation).

 See international equivalent qualifications on the International Office website.